gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/_posts/project/2019-09-25-new-forums.md

 ---
 layout: post
-title:  The new GNU MCU Eclipse forums
+title:  The GNU MCU Eclipse project has new forums
 author: Liviu Ionescu

 date:   2019-09-25 23:08:00 +0300